pagkly/Zed/Investopedia3/Rally.md

 Rally
 ## What Is a Rally?

 A rally is a period of sustained increases in the prices of stocks, bonds, or related indexes.
 A rally usually involves rapid or substantial upside moves over a relatively short period of time.
-This type of price movement can happen during either a bull or a bear market, when it is known as either a [bull market](https://www.investopedia.com/terms/b/bullmarket.asp) rally or a [bear market rally](https://www.investopedia.com/terms/b/bear-market-rally.asp), respectively.
+This type of price movement can happen during either a bull or a bear market, when it is known as either a [[bull market]](https://www.investopedia.com/terms/b/bullmarket.asp) rally or a [[bear market rally]](https://www.investopedia.com/terms/b/bear-market-rally.asp), respectively.
 However, a rally will typically follow a period of flat or declining prices.

-A rally may be contrasted with a [correction](https://www.investopedia.com/terms/c/correction.asp) or market [crash](https://www.investopedia.com/terms/s/stock-market-crash.asp), which is a rapid or substantial downward move in short-term prices.
+A rally may be contrasted with a [[correction]](https://www.investopedia.com/terms/c/correction.asp) or market [[crash]](https://www.investopedia.com/terms/s/stock-market-crash.asp), which is a rapid or substantial downward move in short-term prices.

 ### Key Takeaways